Advanced Combat Helmet: Design

 The shape of the ACH is virtually identical to the MICH TC-2000.
 Compared to the PASGT helmet, the front brow is eliminated to improve upwards visibility and allow easier mounting of night-vision goggle brackets.
 The side brim has been raised to the point that the entire lower brim of the helmet is "flat" compared to the PASGT which curves upwards at the back.
 This is to allow greater compatibility with communications headsets and improve hearing when headsets are not used.

 The ACH uses ballistic fiber such as kevlar and twaron.

 In 2007, the Army developed and introduced a ballistic "nape pad" that attaches to the ACH's rear suspension system and coincided with the introduction of the Improved Outer Tactical Vest (IOTV).
 The pad reduces soldier deaths from fragmentation wounds to the neck and lower head.

+The ACH comes from the factory painted sand tan, grey, black, or forest green (officially designated as Camouflage Green 383).
+It is often worn with cloth helmet covers in various camouflage patterns including Universal Camouflage Pattern, Operational Camouflage Pattern, and the USAF's ABU pattern.
+The helmet cover may also have small squares of infrared reflective material on the sides, top, and rear which illuminate when viewed through thermal imaging, allowing for friend or foe identification during combat.
+The helmet can also be fitted with an elastic band with a pair of glow in the dark "cat eye" patches, similar to those seen on the older PASGT helmet.
+A pair of Cordura straps can be mounted on the rear of the helmet to aid in the retention of protective goggles.
+The ACH is also commonly seen with a mounting bracket on the front for night vision devices.
+These brackets often come in one of two designs; a tan or black "tombstone" shape that attaches to the helmet with a single screw through the center, or a larger tan diamond-shaped mount that attaches with three screws, one at each corner.
+The ACH can also be fitted with Picatinny rails on the sides of the helmet for mounting flashlights or digital cameras.